English as an International Language

 English is widely used in government, business, and education, creating a friendly and welcoming environment for English speakers.

-Malay is the official language of Malaysia, but English is also widely used in the business, science, and education sectors.
+Malay is the official language of Malaysia, but English is also mostly used in the business, science, and education sectors.

 Malaysia is a multicultural nation with a diverse cultural heritage, a growing economy, and breathtaking landscapes.